StructifyAI/structify-python/docs/source/more/faq.rst

 .. details:: Where can I get help with using the API?

-    We recommend you first check out `our developer community on Discord <https://discord.gg/tqxmr2Mj>`_.
+    We recommend you email us at team@structify.ai to join our developer community on Slack.

-    If you can't find an answer there, we're happy to help you out if you send a note to team@structify.ai.